 Housing the biggest aquarium in the world and dancing fountains that would make your dancing skills look petty, The Dubai Mall is currently the second-largest shopping mall in the world!
 If you aren’t there for shopping, at least do stop by the two mentioned activities which are popular both by kids and adults alike.

 If you are planning a 2 day trip to Dubai, this is pretty much what I would recommend to you so you see the old and new side of the city.

 The Dubai Aquarium is a large glass tank filled with sea creatures.
 You will also be able to spot a shark and stingray!
 Since the mall is huge, I am only able to see the aquarium if I am heading to that part of the mall.
 The tickets are a little expensive but I found a nice deal that combines a visit to the Dubai Aquarium as well as a tour of At The Top Burj Khalifa, Dubai.

 Just opposite the aquarium is a large store of Candilicious.
 Just warning you ahead in case you are visiting Dubai with kids, they are sure to drag you there and ask you to buy their favorite candy.
 If your kid is like me instead, they would drag you to Cheesecake Factory also nearby to buy a cheesecake after visiting the Dubai famous attraction!

 The show is completely free which becomes a must visit in Dubai automatically.
 ‘Cause we like free things, right?
-I totally recommend this to anyone even if they are here for a layover or are visiting Dubai in one day.
+I totally recommend this to anyone even if they are here for a layover or if you want to explore Dubai in one day.